Finland–Russia border barrier

-The Finland–Russia border barrier (Itärajan esteaita, Gränsstaket vid östgränsen) is an under construction border barrier in Finland along the Finland–Russia border.
-The border barrier began to be built in response to the 2022 Russian Invasion of Ukraine by the Marin Cabinet, and gained increased popularity due to the use of migrants in hybrid warfare by the Russian Federation.
-The border barrier is to be 200 km long, covering roughly 15% of the 1340 km border.
-The construction of the border barrier began in Imatra on 28 February 2023, and construction is set to be complete in 2027 or 2028.
+The Finland–Russia border barrier (Itärajan esteaita, Gränsstaket vid östgränsen) is a recently completed border barrier in Finland along the Finland–Russia border.
+The border barrier was built in response to the 2022 Russian Invasion of Ukraine by the Marin Cabinet, and gained increased popularity due to the use of migrants in hybrid warfare by the Russian Federation.
+The border barrier is 200 km long, covering roughly 15% of the 1340 km border.
+The construction of the border barrier began in Imatra on 28 February 2023, and construction work was completed in September 2026.

-The border barrier is to be built by the Finnish Border Guard, and the border barrier is to be equipped with razor wire and cameras.
-The border barrier is predicted to cost around 380 million euros.
+The border barrier was built by the Finnish Border Guard, and the border barrier is equipped with razor wire and cameras.
+According to Finnish border authorities, the border barrier fence cost €356 million euros.